Drop-downs with recipe data source

 During the limited access release, Workato may update its functionality or change its availability to customers without prior notice.

-Workflow apps enables you to use recipes as a data source for dropdown components.
-This allows you to dynamically populate dropdown components with data from your other applications.
+Workflow apps enable you to use recipes as a data source for single and multi-select drop-down components.
+This allows you to dynamically populate drop-down components with data from your other applications.
 This ensures data consistency and reduces manual effort.
-You can use your existing recipes to fetch data from your apps or create new ones directly from the page editor.
+You can use your existing recipes to fetch data from your apps or create new apps directly from the page editor.

 # How it works